pandas-dev/pandas/doc/source/io.rst

     # equivalent using the read_excel function
     data = read_excel('path_to_file.xls', ['Sheet1', 'Sheet2'], index_col=None, na_values=['NA'])

-.. versionadded:: 0.12

-``ExcelFile`` has been moved to the top level namespace.

 .. versionadded:: 0.17

 ``read_excel`` can take an ``ExcelFile`` object as input